ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ## 4. How to install Planet_Explorer Plugin

-In the open GEA QGIS project.
+In the open EPAL QGIS project.

 ![Plugins option](./img/quick-start-1.png)